anniez432/Class-Projects/README.md

   <li>HashtableMap: stores key, value pairs in a map.</li>
 </ol>

-All other files were created by my partner (bisom@wisc.edu) or the UW-Madison CS400 staff.
+All other files were created by my partner (bisom@wisc.edu) and/or the UW-Madison CS400 staff.